AmineChalouati/gamification/README.md

 webpack-dev-server:
 -------------------
-serves a webpack app and updates the browser on changes.
+serves a webpack app and updates the browser on changes

            npm install --save-dev webpack webpack-cli webpack-dev-server